‘Design therapist’ Olga Naiman addresses the person, not just the space

 Not one to hire a traditional decorator, Burns turned to Olga Naiman, an unconventional stylist, designer and creative director.
 The daughter of two Russian psychiatrists who immigrated to the United States in the 1970s, Naiman studied clinical psychology in college, earned a master’s degree in theatrical set design and embarked on a rigorous study of meditation, yoga, tantric principles and alternative healing techniques.

 Naiman founded her design company, Aparat, in 2003 and has worked for an impressive number of commercial clients, including Target, Disney, Oscar de la Renta and Elle magazine.
-But it’s the work she does for personal clients that she finds most rewarding because it allows to her blend her varied interests in science, psychology, spirituality and design.
+But it’s the work she does for personal clients that she finds most rewarding, because it allows her to blend her varied interests in science, psychology, spirituality and design.

 Burns describes her first design meeting with Naiman as “magical” (a refrain I heard from every client of Naiman’s with whom I spoke).
 “She did not just come in to decorate.
-Instead she listened to my design needs, but also my emotional needs and what my goals were.
+Instead, she listened to my design needs, but also my emotional needs and what my goals were.
 She asked me what I wanted my life to really look like, and then she helped me construct a home that actively supports those goals.”

 Naiman created a few reading nooks in the house, which entailed moving several pieces of furniture and relocating a large pile of unread books from Burns’s bedroom into her home office.
 Burns recalls Naiman saying, “You can’t have the focal point of your relaxation room be a pile of guilt.”
 Naiman also created a peaceful place for Burns to meditate in her bedroom by placing an antique mirror that had belonged to Burns’s grandmother over an old chest that Burns had purchased on a trip to Tajikistan.